Scheming

 Genesis 27:28-29, Jubilees 26:23-24

-“Therefore God give you of the dew of heaven, and the fatness of the earth, and plenty of corn and wine: Let people serve you, and nations bow down to you: be lord over your brothers, and let your mother’s sons bow down to you.
-And may all the blessings wherewith the Lord has blessed me and blessed Abraham, my father be imparted to you and to your seed for ever.
-Cursed be every one that curses you, and blessed be he that blesses you.”
+“May God give you the dew of heaven, the richness of the earth, and plenty of grain and wine.
+May people serve you, and nations bow down to you.
+Be lord over your brothers, and may your mother’s sons bow down to you.
+May all the blessings that the LORD has given me and gave to Abraham, my father, be passed to you and your descendants forever.
+Cursed is anyone who curses you, and blessed is everyone who blesses you.”

 Falling Action